YashdalfTheGray/cluster-cleanup/README.md

 All of this information is also surfaced via typings that are included in this library.

+## ClI Support

+This package also vends a decorator that listens to all the events and logs out everything (with some color using `chalk`) to the console.
+This is meant to make creating an executable file that runs this script a bit better and remove duplication of code.

 Issue and PR templates derived from [smhxx/atom-ts-transpiler](https://github.com/smhxx/atom-ts-transpiler).